cognitom/paper-css/README.md

 # Paper CSS for happy printing

-Recently, we say "front-end" more and more.
+Recently, we say "front-end" everyday.
 Then why we don't make the printing documents in front-end?
-We believe we don't need to make it in back-end anymore.
-Paper CSS is just a small snippet of the CSS, but it make us possible to create them in browser easily.
+We believe we can make it perfectly without back-end.
+Paper CSS is just a small snippet of the CSS, but it help us create them in browser easily.

 ## Previewable